dynamsoft-docs/license-server-docs/about/terms.md

 ## Alias

-An Alias is basically a name for the license.
-You can set a meaningful Alias to a certain license so that you can easily identify the purpose of the license.
+An Alias is another way to identify a license.
+You can set a meaningful Alias to a license so that you can easily identify the purpose of the license.

 A default Alias is created automatically that follows the pattern "DM_{License Id}_Date{Activation Date}", a more meaningful Alias could be something like "BarcodeReader_License_For_Dynamsoft_ABC_Project".

 A few things to know about the Alias

 * It can only be changed when the license is new.
 Once the license is activated, it can no longer be changed.
 * The Alias will show up in the [License File](#license-file) as a field.
-A License File has just one Alias.
+* A License File has just one Alias.

 ## License Item